-c) When A Quiet Time Period Setup element is received, the requesting STA may transmit frames [21056, 21057, 21058, 21059]
+c) A QTP Setup frame is a Quiet Time Period Action frame (9.6.31.3 (Quiet Time Period Action frame details)) with the Control field of the Quiet Time Period element indicating Quiet Time Period Setup subtype.
+If a QTP Setup frame is received, at the start time for an accepted QTP the requesting STA may schedule for transmission of frames that are associated with the service specific identifier indicated in the QTP Setup frame and should not transmit frames that not associated with the service specific identifier.
+[21056, 21057, 21058, 21059]

-NOTE 1—The frames belong to the requested type of peer-to-peer operation indicated by the Service Specific Identifier field of the Quiet Time Period Response.
-The service specific identifier is randomly selected by the peer-to-peer operation.

 26.17.5.3 Responding AP procedure

-A responding AP may operate as follows (Figure 26-13 (Quiet time period operation)):
+Upon receipt of a QTP request, a QTP responding AP may operate as follows (Figure 26-13 (Quiet time period operation)):

-a) If a Quiet Time Period Request element is received from an HE STA in a Quiet Time Period Action frame, the MLME shall issue an MLME-QTP.indication primitive.
+a) The MLME of the AP shall issue an MLME-QTP.indication primitive.
 [21056]

-b) Upon receipt of the MLME-QTP.response primitive, the AP may respond by sending Quiet Time Period Response element in a broadcast Quiet Time Period Action frame.
+b) Upon receipt of the MLME-QTP.response primitive, the AP may respond by sending a broadcast QTP Response frame.
 [21056]

-1) If the status code is SUCCESS, the AP accepts the request.
+1) If the status code in the broadcast QTP Response frame is SUCCESS, the AP accepts the request.
 The AP shall schedule the quiet period(s) according to the accepted request.
-Contained in the transmitted Quiet Time Period Response element is a copy of the dialog token from the requesting STA.
+Contained in the transmitted QTP Response frameis a copy of the dialog token from the requesting STA.
 The QTP procedure shall be terminated if the number of quiet periods exceeds the value of the Repetition Count field specified.
 [21056]

-2) If the status code is REJECTED, the AP indicated the request cannot be fulfilled.
+2) If the status code in the broadcast QTP Response frame is REJECTED, the AP indicates that the request cannot be fulfilled.

-3) If the status code is COUNTERED, the AP counters the request with recommended values and the current request is rejected.
-Upon receiving the counter-proposal, an HE STA can send a new Quiet Time request element to set up another quiet time period.
+3) If the status code in the broadcast QTP Response frame is COUNTERED, the AP counters the request with recommended values and the current request is rejected.
+Upon receiving the counter-proposal, a QTP STA can send a new QTP Request frame to set up another quiet time period.
 [21056]

-c) When the scheduled quiet time periods arrive, the AP may transmit a Quiet Time Period Action frame including a Quiet Time Period Setup element.
-The AP shall set the Quiet Period Duration field of the Quiet Time Period Setup frame to a value no larger than indicated in the Quiet Period Duration field of the Quiet Time Period Request element sent by the requesting STA.
+c) At the start time for an accepted Quiet Time Period, the AP may schedule for transmission a QTP Setup frame.
+The AP shall set the Quiet Period Duration field of the QTP Setup frame to a value no larger than indicated in the Quiet Period Duration field of the QTP Request frame sent by the requesting STA.
 [21056, 21057, 21059]

-NOTE—The AP is not required to transmit Quiet Time Period Setup frame when a scheduled quiet time periods arrives.
+NOTE—The AP is not required to transmit a QTP Setup frame when a scheduled quiet time periods arrives.
 The interference mitigation protocol is to provide an AP a tool to manage and avoid interference.
-How or whether the AP will transmit Quiet Time Period Setup frame when a scheduled quiet time periods arrives is not in the scope of this specification.
+How or whether the AP will transmit a QTP Setup frame when a scheduled quiet time periods arrives is not in the scope of this specification.

 TGax editor: change the paragraph in 9.4.2.249 as follows: